YixiongDing/UniMelb-Study-Materials/Modelling Complex Software Systems /Notes.md

 ### Concurrent programming language paradigms
 1. Shared-memory: assignment 1a
-    - Utilising the concept of monitors.
+    - Utilising the concept of monitors
     - These have a long history from Concurrent Pascal to Java and C#
 2. Message-passing: assignment 1b
-    - Based on Hoare’s idea of Communication Sequential Processes (CSP).
+    - Based on Hoare’s idea of Communication Sequential Processes (CSP)
     - Examples include Occam, Erlang and Go

 ### Atomicity